0glabs/0g-serving-user-broker/README.md

  * you can manually call settleFee to settle the fee.
  *
  * @param {string} providerAddress - The address of the provider.
- * @param {string} serviceName - The name of the service.
  * @param {number} fee - The fee to be settled.
 The unit is A0GI.
  *
  * @returns A promise that resolves when the fee settlement is successful.
  *
  * @throws An error if any issues occur during the fee settlement process.
  */
-await broker.settleFee(providerAddress, serviceName, fee)
+await broker.inference.settleFee(providerAddress, fee)
 ```

 ## Interface

-Access the more details of interfaces via opening [index.html](./docs/index.html) in browser.
+Access the more details of interfaces via cloning the repo and opening [index.html](./docs/index.html) in browser.